ActiveBrainAtlas/MouseBrainAtlas_dev/doc/Training_Classifiers.md

 ## Classifier Training

+Training the NN classifiers requires having all prep2 (preprocessed and brainstem cropped) images downloaded for all testing and training stacks.
+Classifiers are typically trained on and for specific stains, the two most used being NTB and Thionin stains.
+In addition to the images themselves, files containing segmented regions of interest (for training) must be supplied.

 `src/learning/train_and_test_classifier_performance_v5.ipynb`, [Link](http://132.239.73.85:8888/notebooks/src/learning/train_and_test_classifier_performance_v5.ipynb).

 The code is general but we only have the annotations for 3 brains to train from.

 Run the first two cells.
 The next cell loads the pre-trained inception network

 Requires human annotation files, got from `/ROOT_DIR/CSHL_labelings_v3/MD585/`.
-Only need the latest .hdf file ("The contours one").
+Only need the latest .hdf file (contains "contours" string).

 Now we generate another necessary file:
 Go to `src/learning/identify_patch_class_based_on_labeling_v3.ipynb`, [Link](http://132.239.73.85:8888/notebooks/src/learning/identify_patch_class_based_on_labeling_v3.ipynb).